kflorios/validate-prediction-algos-paper/README.md

 2. packages 'tseries','nnet','xtable','pracma','matrixStats','e1071','ROCR','verification','randomForest' in R installed

-Run has been checked in a windows 64 machine.
+The runs have been checked in a windows 64 and a linux 64 machine.

 ## MX (or >M1) CLASS FLARES case